Benchmarking Unsupervised Object Representations for Video Sequences: Results

-Occlusion reduces performance of all models compared with the regular VMDS test set, albeit to different degrees (\figref{fig:chall}; for absolute performance see \tabref{tab:challenge}). \textsc{OP3} is more robust to occlusion than \textsc{TBA} and \textsc{ViMON}, indicating that its dynamics network is the best at modeling occluded objects. \textsc{TBA} explicitly encodes depth, and therefore should in principle handle occlusion well.
-Surprisingly, this is not what we empirically find. \textsc{ViMON} struggles with occlusion.
-It has no explicit way of dealing with depth, since slots are processed independently and do not exchange information.
+Occlusion reduces performance of all models compared with the i.i.d. sampled VMDS test set, albeit to different degrees (\figref{fig:chall}; for absolute performance see \tabref{tab:challenge}). \textsc{OP3} is more robust to occlusion than the other models.

 Tracking objects with the same color is challenging for all models (\figref{fig:chall}).
 In particular, \textsc{OP3} appears to rely on object color as a way to separate objects.